Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 What We'd Like to Say

-With mild temperatures, longer daylight hours, and the first signs of cherry blossom, Tokyo weather in March 2026 offers an ideal balance between comfort and seasonal charm.
+With mild temperatures, longer daylight hours, and the first signs of cherry blossom, Tokyo weather in March offers an ideal balance between comfort and seasonal charm in 2026.
 The city is lively yet relaxed, making it easy to enjoy outdoor sightseeing, cultural experiences, and flexible day trips, without the extremes of winter or summer.

 To get a broader view of seasonal conditions across the country, we recommend exploring our 'Japan Weather by Month' series, which explains how weather patterns vary by region throughout the year. /Read our articles on Japan Weather in 12 Months.